-Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results switched to ustekinumab 90 mg if they did not have an improvement of least 5% in tender and swollen joints at week 16.
+Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results 5% in tender and swollen joints at week 16.
 The use of a DMARD or an NSAID was allowed if the dose was stable for three months and four weeks before the start of the study, respectively.
-Rheumatoid Arthritis Westhovens et al 76 DB, MC, PC, RCT N=509 Primary: Remission rates Primary: A significantly higher proportion of patients in the abatacept group achieved Abatacept intravenous ~10 mg/kg on days 1, 15 and 29 then every four weeks plus MTX 15 mg/weekly vs placebo plus MTX 15 mg/weekly Patients ≥18 years of age with RA for ≤2 years and ≥12 tender and 10 swollen joints, CRP ≥0.45 mg/dL, RF and/or anti-CCP2 seropositivity and radiographic evidence of bone erosion of the hands/wrists/feet; patients were either MTX- naive or had previous exposure of 10 mg/week or less for three weeks or less with 24 months (DAS28 <2.6) and structural damage at year one (Genant- modified Sharp scoring system maximum score of 290) Secondary: ACR 50 responses, MCR (ACR 70 maintained for >6 consecutive months); DAS28 scores, erosion score (maximum DAS28-defined remission compared to the placebo group after one year of treatment (41.4 vs 23.3%, respectively; P <0.001).
-The mean change in structural damage at year one, measured using the Genant-modified Sharp scoring system total scores, was significantly lower in patients treated with abatacept compared to patients treated with placebo (0.63 vs 1.06, respectively; P =0.040).
-Secondary: A higher proportion of patients treated with abatacept achieved an ACR 50 (57.4 vs 42.3%; P<0.001), ACR 70 (42.6 vs 27.3%; P <0.001) and ACR 90 (16.4 vs 6.7%; P =0.001) compared to patients treated with placebo after one year of treatment.
-After one year of abatacept therapy, 27.3% of patients achieved an MCR (ACR 70 maintained for more than six consecutive months) compared to 11.9% of patients receiving placebo alone (P <0.001). weeks or less, with none administered possible 145) and joint-space narrowing score Following one year of abatacept treatment, disease activity was significantly reduced compared to patients receiving placebo (-3.22 vs -2.49; P <0.001).
+Rheumatoid Arthritis T = .
+Westhovens et al 82 DB, MC, PC, RCT N=509 Primary: Remission rates Primary: A significantly higher proportion of patients in the abatacept group achieved Abatacept intravenous ~10 mg/kg on days 1, 15 and 29 then every four weeks plus MTX 15 mg/weekly vs placebo plus MTX 15 mg/weekly Patients ≥18 years of age with RA for ≤2 years and ≥12 tender and 10 swollen joints, CRP ≥0.45 mg/dL, RF and/or anti-CCP2 seropositivity and radiographic evidence of bone erosion of the hands/wrists/feet; patients were either 24 months Remission rates (DAS28 <2.6) and structural damage at year one (Genant- modified Sharp scoring system maximum score of 290) Secondary: ACR 50 responses, MCR (ACR 70 A significantly higher proportion of patients in the abatacept group achieved DAS28-defined remission compared to the placebo group after one year of treatment (41.4 vs 23.3%, respectively; P<0.001).
+The mean change in structural damage at year one, measured using the Genant-modified Sharp scoring system total scores, was significantly lower in patients treated with abatacept compared to patients treated with placebo (0.63 vs 1.06, respectively; P=0.040).
+Secondary: A higher proportion of patients treated with abatacept achieved an ACR 50 (57.4 vs 42.3%; P<0.001), ACR 70 (42.6 vs 27.3%; P<0.001) and ACR 90 (16.4 vs 6.7%; P=0.001) compared to patients treated with placebo after one year of treatment.
+MTX- naive or had previous exposure of 10 mg/week or less for three weeks or less, with none administered maintained for >6 consecutive months); DAS28 scores, erosion score (maximum possible 145) and joint-space narrowing score (JSN; maximum possible 145), physical function After one year of abatacept therapy, 27.3% of patients achieved an MCR (ACR 70 maintained for more than six consecutive months) compared to 11.9% of patients receiving placebo alone (P<0.001).
+Following one year of abatacept treatment, disease activity was significantly reduced compared to patients receiving placebo (-3.22 vs -2.49; P<0.001).
+Patients treated with abatacept achieved significantly greater improvements from baseline in total score and erosion score compared to patients